dgonzal/cmssw/FastSimulation/HadShower/README.md

 # Open questions

-Would it be better to let shower steps in hcal follow the segmentation of hcal?

 Can we model the shower energy response in a more fundamental way, e.g. by actually modeling sampling fluctuations.
 See section 3.2 of [2]

+In the same context, would it be better to let shower steps in hcal follow the segmentation of hcal?

 Is the ratio of energy deposited in active material over energy deposited in passive material constant along the longitudinal direction?

 How to better model all shower fluctuations?

 ...

+# To do

+Handle the energy dependence of the interaction length when modeling the shower start (In HDShower this is taken care of by the mip-fraction)

 # References